-^{4/} Additional staff may be hired in FY 2022 and/or FY 2023 under reimbursable agreements or parent-child allocations for work performed on behalf of other agencies with funding from the Great American Outdoors Act.
+^{3/} Additional staff may be hired under reimbursable agreements or parent-child allocations for work performed on behalf of other agencies with funding from the Great American Outdoors Act.

-^{5/} Additional staff may be hired in FY 2022 and/or FY 2023 under allocations from other organizations for work performed on IIJA grant programs, such as the National Infrastructure Project Assistance Program (MEGA).
+^{4/} Additional staff may be hired under allocations from other organizations for work performed on IIJA grant programs, such as the National Infrastructure Project Assistance Program (Mega grants).